 - What big expenses are coming up soon?

-- Is my emergency fund fully funded with 6 to 9 months of expenses based on the current basics needs I have today?
+- Is my emergency fund fully funded with 6 to 9 months of expenses based on the basic expenses I currently have?

-- Am I saving enough to retire comfortably based on my ideal retirement amount?
+- Am I saving enough to retire comfortably according to my decided retirement amount?

 - Am I on track with my savings for my children?